chinghung62/Telegram-Bot-PHP-Library/README.md

 ### How do I start to code my bot?
 Some [code examples](Code%20Examples) is provided as a initial guidance in bot development.
 These codes are simple and newbie friendly, no more worries.

+Of course, make sure you know PHP!
+You may [learn PHP from W3Schools](https://www.w3schools.com/php/default.asp) or from other resources.